H. H. The Rajah's College, Pudukkottai

 His Highness The Rajah's College is an autonomous educational institution in the town of Pudukkottai in Tamil Nadu, India.
 Founded by Ramachandra Tondaiman, the Raja of Pudukkottai State in 1857, it is the foremost arts and science college in the town.
 It is affiliated with Bharathidasan University.

 History

 H.H.
-The Rajah's College, which was first established in the year 1857, as Maha Rajah's free English medium school, has now attained the supreme state of being an esteemed institution with real potential and the state of eminence and excellence.
+The Rajah's College was first established in the year 1857, as Maha Rajah's free English medium school.

 The Maharaja Free English school

 The Maharaja Free English school produced its first batch of matriculation students in 1880 and started its first intermediate courses in 1891.
 The Free English Medium School started functioning in the year 1879 in a spare building at Vadakku (North) Raja Street in Pudukkottai.
 The first batch of the final year students of this school were sent for the terminal exam. to the Madras University in the year 1880.
 Because of this 1880 is being considered as the beginning year of this college.
 In the year 1891, the high school classes and the college classes were transferred to this present building.
 The Head Master of the Maharajah Free English Medium School Mr. S. Narayanaswamy Ayyar was appointed as the first principal of this college.